Estadio Quisqueya Juan Marichal: History

-The stadium was built in 1955 as Estadio Trujillo, during the Rafael Leonidas Trujillo Molina dictatorship, taking the Bobby Maduro Miami Stadium as the design base.
-It was later renamed after the former Major League Baseball (MLB) player and Baseball Hall of Fame inductee Juan Marichal.
+The stadium was built in 1955 as Estadio Trujillo, during the Rafael Trujillo dictatorship, with the Bobby Maduro Miami Stadium serving as the basis for its design.
+The name Estadio Quisqueya was officially adopted in November 1961, during the administration of Joaquín Balaguer, replacing the name Estadio Trujillo.
+In 2015, it was renamed in honor of former Major League Baseball (MLB) player and Baseball Hall of Fame inductee Juan Marichal.